Undergraduate Education

 Academic advising for undergraduate students in the Department of Political Science is coordinated by Jessamy Hoffmann, the POLS academic advisor.

 All incoming first-year and transfer students are assigned to the POLS academic advisor.
-All rising juniors and seniors are also assigned a faculty advisor.
+All rising juniors and seniors are assigned a faculty advisor.
 In addition, students can make an appointment with the CLAS Academic Services Center.

 Learn more about advising for political science undergraduate students.